DS4PS/cpp-528-fall-2020/schedule.md

 You will be assigned to teams.
 Each team will work on the class project independently.
 The goal of working in a team is to put the project management principles into practice, and to get some experience collaborating on a project that is large enough that tasks must be split between members and redudancy can be used for quality assurance purposes.

-**The course is designed to teach standard frameworks for organizing large data projects and coordinating team efforts using tools in GitHub and R Studio.**
+**Project Management**

-## Metrics for Success
+The course is designed to teach standard frameworks for organizing large data projects and coordinating team efforts using tools in GitHub and R Studio.

 Some easy heuristics to test whether the project management system is working: